 Tumbleweed Tiny House Company is hosting a workshop designed to help individuals realize a dream of affordable housing.
-The two day event takes place in Santa Fe, New Mexico on February 23-24 of 2013.
+The two-day event takes place in Berkeley, California, on March 2-3 of 2013.
 Jay Shafer is the featured speaker.
 Shafer has appeared on The Oprah Winfrey Show, CNN’s 360 with Anderson Cooper, and in Time Magazine.
-Tickets for the Santa Fe Tiny House Workshop are available online.
+Tickets for the Berkeley Tiny House Workshop are available online.

-Tumbleweed Tiny House Company has set up several events around the US, such as the one in Santa Fe, as an introduction to the Tiny House Movement.
-The February 23-24th workshop offers people a chance to meet with Jay Shafer and ask a series of questions about how to build a house and the small house movement.
-Shafer‘s focus will be to walk the audience through the building process: from laying the foundation to setting the roof on a Tiny Home.
+Tumbleweed Tiny House Company has set up several events around the US, such as the one in Berkeley, California, as an introduction to the Tiny House Movement.
+The March 2-3 workshop offers people a chance to meet with Jay Shafer and ask a series of questions about how to build a house and the small house movement.
+Shafer‘s focus will be to walk the audience through the building process, from laying the foundation to setting the roof on a Tiny Home.
 Shafer will also speak candidly about his personal experiences as a Tiny Home owner, which includes using a composting toilet, driving his house around the country, and finding free places to live.
 These workshops are a perfect way to learn about building one’s own home and down-sizing in a supersized culture.

 The workshops are a great way for people to learn how to build a home, gain a comprehensive understanding of the Tiny House Movement, or consider why a Tiny Home is a sound investment – even as a second home!
 As seen with prior events, Jay Shafer expects a wide demographic of people to attend.

 More about Tumbleweed Tiny House Company: Tumbleweed Tiny House Company isn’t just a business, it is a movement!
 With over twenty small house plans to choose from, the company designs homes with a socially responsible platform.
 Tumbleweed markets houses that range from 65 square feet to 874 square feet.
-For more information on the company and our variety of house plans, and to view the homes, please visit: http://www.tumbleweedhouses.com
+For more information on the company, our workshops, and to view the homes, please visit: http://www.tumbleweedhouses.com